BA Rutgers University, 1996

 PhD Brandeis University, 2009

-Professor Auerbach’s research focuses on the social history of Polish Jews in the nineteenth and twentieth century, especially issues relating to Jewish integration, urban life, and the evolution of Polish Jewish identifications.
-Her first book, published in 2013, is a microhistory of Jewish families who were neighbors in an apartment building in Warsaw after the Holocaust, exploring the reconstruction of communities and identifications in postwar Poland.
-She is currently researching the history of Jewish publishers of Polish books in the nineteenth and early twentieth century, in particular their involvement in Polish cultural, social and political circles, as well as information networks and the history of Yiddish in Eastern Europe during the Holocaust.
-Auerbach’s teaching focuses on modern Jewish history, East European Jewish History and the Holocaust.
+Professor Auerbach’s research focuses on the social history of Polish Jews in the nineteenth and twentieth century.
+Her first book, The House at Ujazdowskie 16: Jewish Families in Warsaw after the Holocaust, published in 2013, is a microhistory of Jewish families who were neighbors in an apartment building in Warsaw after the Holocaust, exploring the reconstruction of communities and identifications in postwar Poland.
+Her second book, The Nighttime Butterfly: A Young Woman in Warsaw at the Turn of the Century, is under contract with Yale University Press.
+Professor Auerbach’s other projects include information networks and the history of Yiddish in Eastern Europe during the Holocaust.
+Her teaching focuses on modern Jewish history, the Holocaust, and East European history.

 Some Notable Publications